Admiral1428/raster-engine/README.md

 1. **Further performance optimizations** to improve playability on lower-end systems
 2. **Rendering bug fixes**, such as occasional gaps between surfaces
+3. **Improved triangle-mode rendering** by using Bresenham’s line algorithm
-3. **Additional light sources**, such as runway lights or exterior house lamps
+4. **Additional light sources**, such as runway lights or exterior house lamps
-4. **Real-time shadow calculations** for dynamic lighting realism
+5. **Real-time shadow calculations** for dynamic lighting realism
-5. **External file storage** for map asset definitions to improve modularity and scalability
+6. **External file storage** for map asset definitions to improve modularity and scalability
-6. **A map editor** for streamlined world building and asset placement
+7. **A map editor** for streamlined world building and asset placement
-7. **Directional sound behavior** and **Doppler effect** for immersive audio
+8. **Directional sound behavior** and **Doppler effect** for immersive audio
-8. **Interactive gameplay mechanics** to enhance user engagement
+9. **Interactive gameplay mechanics** to enhance user engagement
-9. **Player collision detection** with map geometry for physical realism
+10. **Player collision detection** with map geometry for physical realism
-10. **Real-time physics simulations** to support dynamic interactions and environmental effects
+11. **Real-time physics simulations** to support dynamic interactions and environmental effects

 ## References